transferwise/icons/README.md

 # Contributing

 The build process for parsing, optimizing and generating individual Icon components is done by Typescript scripts, that you can find the in the `/scripts` folder.
 [Rollup.js](https://rollupjs.org/guide/en/) is used for generating the ES and UMD bundles of the library.
-Follow these steps, ff you'd like to contribute to the project:
+Follow these steps, if you'd like to contribute to the project:

 1. Develop in the `/scripts`
 1. To check the build process, run `yarn build`.